Avi Dabush

-Avi Dabush (אבי דבוש; born 1975 or 1976) is an Israeli rabbi, peace activist, and politician.
+Avi Dabush (אבי דבוש; born 8 March 1976) is an Israeli rabbi, peace activist, and politician.
 He is the executive director of Rabbis for Human Rights.

 Early and personal life

 Dabush was born to a Syrian-Jewish mother and Libyan-Jewish father, and raised in Ashkelon in an Orthodox Jewish family that "right-wing family that idolized Begin and voted for the National Religious Party".
 Growing up, the schools he attended "emphasized Jews’ biblical ties to Judea and Samaria".
 He was involved in the Bnei Akiva youth movement.
 After graduating high school, he studied "at a far-right yeshiva".
 There, he began to grow disconnected from both Orthodox Judaism and the politics he had grown up with, especially due to the yeshiva's opposition to the Oslo Accords.
 Having grown up visiting Gaza City until the First Intifada, Dabush became increasingly uncomfortable with how the right-wing treated Palestinians.

 Dabush has lived in the Gaza envelope since 2008.
 Dabush has lived in the kibbutz of Bror Hayil, where he founded a "Social Action Beit Midrash", and in Sderot.
 He was living in the kibbutz of Nirim when it was attacked on October 7, 2023.
 He, his wife, their two children, and their dog hid in a shelter near their home for eight hours until they were evacuated by the IDF.
 He and his family were evacuated to Eilat and have since moved to Beersheba, and are unsure when or if they can return to Nirim.

 Dabush considers himself a humanistic non-denominational rabbi.